bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 You can also read reviews quickly on the web:
 <https://web.crev.dev/rust-reviews/crates/>

-## open-source free and free as a beer
+## open-source and free as a beer

-My open-source projects are free and free as a beer (MIT license).
+My open-source projects are free as a beer (MIT license).
 I just love programming.
 But I need also to drink.
 If you find my projects and tutorials helpful,
 please buy me a beer donating on my [paypal](https://www.paypal.com/paypalme/LucianoBestia).